Click 3D map to enlarge, click again to zoom

 3D view west: Ōhariu Valley to Pukerua Bay

 You might want to think about the location of supermarkets on your route north in terms of when to load up and where you are staying.
 There are the Wellington ones noted above.
 Then three large ones in Porirua, but you won’t reach these until after leaving the usual accommodation in Porirua, at Elsdon Camp.
-There is a New World at Mana and grocery stores/dairies at Plimerton, Paekākāriki, Raumati and Paraparaumu Beach, and two decent sized supermarkets at Waikanae, but well after the El Rancho camp, if you are staying there.
+There is a New World at Mana and grocery stores/dairies at Plimmerton, Paekākāriki, Raumati and Paraparaumu Beach, and two decent sized supermarkets at Waikanae, but well after the El Rancho camp, if you are staying there.

 Civic Square to the top Cable Car Terminus, Botanic Gardens: 45 mins, 2km

 Exit Civic Square at its western entrance into Mercer St (with tramping stores Dwights and Bivouac on the left and Kathmandu outlet store on the right).
 Turn right into Willis St and cross over to the left-hand side as you head north.
 There is a TA plaque on the pavement here, outside the New World supermarket, and another down the road outside Macpac.
 The main Kathmandu store is back a little from Macpac on the opposite side of the road.
 Both are just before you turn left into Lambton Quay, Wellington’s most upmarket street.
-There is another TA plaque in the pavement around the corner and another about halfway down, outside McDonalds and just after Countdown supermarket.
-If you want to go up in the cable car, the easy-to-miss Cable Car lane is just before Countdown.
+There is another TA plaque in the pavement around the corner and another about halfway down, outside McDonalds and just after Woolworths supermarket.
+If you want to go up in the cable car, the easy-to-miss Cable Car Lane is just before Woolworths.
 At the far end of Lambton Quay is a left turn into Bowen St, the beginning of your hike up to the top of the cable car.

 On a fine day, a more pleasant alternative to going through Civic Square and the centre of town from Oriental Bay would be simply to continue around the waterfront from Te Papa until you are opposite Whitmore St. This is a wide street that offers drive-on access onto the wharf and a viewshaft down to the Beehive (NZ’s seat of government) and beyond to the tree-covered slopes of Te Ahumairangi/Tinakori Hill.
 Head down Whitmore and cross to its left side to reach the Lambton Quay/Bowen St corner.